 1. Buy fresh coffee.

-Purchasing fresh coffee is the first piece of the puzzle.
+When brewing coffee at home, purchasing fresh coffee. is the first piece of the puzzle.
 If you don’t start out with fresh coffee, then achieving a quality cup will be a very difficult feat.
 An easy way to check this is by looking at the ‘Roast Date’ on the coffee bag.
 If the coffee does not have one, then that’s a bad sign and if the coffee has a ‘Best Before Date’, instead of a ‘Roast Date’ then be very suspicious.

 2. Only use Whole Bean coffee.

 Using Whole Bean coffee is essential for making a quality cup.
 This is because pre-ground coffee lacks aroma and flavour.
 There are a number of reasons as to why this is the case, such as: Contamination, Oxygen, Moisture, and Carbon Dioxide Depletion.
 However, without getting too technical, you should think of it like this:

 If you bought a good bottle of wine, would you take the lid off and leave it out for weeks or months or years before drinking it?
 For those who appreciate good wine, the answer is simple – no because it would spoil the wine.
 Well, think of pre-ground coffee, as wine that’s been left out to spoil.

 3. Grind your coffee to the correct particle size.